Technology and Process Change.

 Does it have to be an office?
-No!
-A plant floor, medical facility, or even a temporary workspace can be made into a model workspace.
+Nope!
+A plant floor, medical facility, or an employee’s home office can be made into a model workspace.
 Whatever the setting, you can simulate it.

 Realism is not just a cherry on top of your training – it has real business impact.
 The more real you get, the better people learn, retain information, and perform with your new technology.

 Simple Tips for Migrating to the CloudThree tips for a smooth transition to the cloud